-- We have an ongoing partnership with Verité, an expert supply chain NGO that is helping us with everything from understanding the hiring process and laws to training our suppliers and auditing them.
+- We have an ongoing partnership with Verité, an expert supply chain NGO that is helping us with everything from understanding the hiring process and the employment laws to training our suppliers and auditing them.

 - We started a brand collaboration with other prominent outdoor and apparel companies to move the industry toward “responsible recruitment” in Taiwan.
-Getting the industry on board has made a huge impact on our progress.
+Getting the industry on board has made a significant impact on our progress.

 - We engage with the public sector, including governments and NGOs.
 For example, we work with the Taiwan Ministry of Labor and its Direct Hiring Service Center, which offers employers the ability to hire foreign migrant workers directly, eliminating the need for labor brokers.
 We also work with Finnwatch, a Finnish organization that focuses on human rights and the climate impacts of businesses, and their local partner in Thailand.
 Together we communicate about any worker issues that arise and look for viable solutions in partnership with our suppliers.